U.S. Congress questions plan to admit Syrian refugees

 Ned Price, a National Security Council spokesman, said all refugees including those from Syria would be rigorously screened.

-A State Department official said that the United States was likely to admit 1,000-2,000 Syrian refugees this government fiscal year and a few thousand more in Fiscal Year 2016.
-The official said that Syrian refugees applying for admission to the United States will “undergo additional screening specific to this population.”
+A State Department official said that the United States was likely to admit 1,000-2,000 Syrian refugees this government fiscal year and a few thousand more in fiscal year 2016.
+The official said that such applicants would “undergo additional screening specific to this population.”

-The official said that the Department of Homeland Security, which had no immediate comment, had sole authority to grant refugees admission to the United States.
+The official said DHS had sole authority to grant refugees admission to the United States.